How to Write a Musician Bio in 2026 [+ Templates & Examples]

 “She’s booking shows for a 2025 tour across Ontario.”

-To help your website and EPK rank better in search engines, sprinkle in:
+To help your website and EPK show up higher in search results, try adding:

 - Your city/region